 Sub-Templates (defs)

-The actual instantiation of an artefact is given in terms of sub-templates (called def in the concrete syntax), i.e., named functional units with parameters and return types.
-One specific sub-template (usually called main) acts as the entry point into artefact instantation.
+The actual instantiation of an artifact is given in terms of sub-templates (called def in the concrete syntax), i.e., named functional units with parameters and return types.
+One specific sub-template (usually called main) acts as the entry point into artifact instantation.
 Akin to the VIL build language, it receives the parameters of the containing template as arguments (in the same sequence).

 The body of a sub-template specifies the individual steps to be executed for realizing the instantiation.
 Such a body may contain variable declarations, (assignment) expressions, alternatives, switch-case-statements, loops and content statements (for producing the actual content).
 We will first describe the syntax of templates and discuss then the statements available in sub-template bodies.